|

 Phyllanthus, a herb used traditionally

 for liver ailments may be beneficial for patients with NASH.
+Go to top

 4. Cirrhosis

+(a.)
+What is cirrhosis?
 Cirrhosis is a term that refers to a consequence

 of chronic liver diseases in which normal liver cells are